 1. If the ATV hasn't started rolling backwards yet, follow the procedure for the K-Turn, OR 2.
 If the ATV is already rolling backward, lean as far forward as possible standing up on the footrests.
-3. Nice and easy, apply the hand brake lever.
+3. Nice and easy, apply the front and rear brakes.
 4. When you come to a stop, follow the procedure for the K-turn.
 5. If the ATV continues to roll backward, dismount immediately on the uphill side.